azareei/azareei.github.io/_posts/2025-01-07-Generative-AI.md

 This represents the overall class distribution of the generated images.
 A high score means the model generates **varied** images across different classes (**high entropy** of predicted labels).
 Each individual image should be **easily classifiable** (low entropy per image).
 One big **limitation** is that it does not measure overfitting—if a model memorizes one perfect image per class, it can still score well.

-**Fréchet Inception Distance (FID)**: Instead of class labels, it compares statistical properties of deep features (mean and covariance) between real and generated images.
+(B) **Fréchet Inception Distance (FID)**: Instead of class labels, it compares statistical properties of deep features (mean and covariance) between real and generated images.

 $$FID = \|\mu_m - \mu_d\|^2_2 + \text{tr} (\Sigma_d + \Sigma_m - 2(\Sigma_d \Sigma_m)^{1/2})$$